 Kaleb’s stomach churned at her calm demeanor, as though betraying her life-long friend meant nothing.

-She walked over to his body and as he tried to sit himself up, she dropped her boots onto his chest.
+She walked over to his body and as he tried to get up, she dropped her boots onto his chest.
 “See, here’s the thing.
 My orders were to kill you, however, someone above the Coldwells told me you both had to be kept alive.
 Why?
 Who knows, who cares, I’m just following orders.”

 “She was your friend!”

 She raked him a strong slap as she bellowed “Was, she was my friend.
 You think I enjoy this?”
 For a moment, he was confused by the vulnerable expression she wore until he reminded himself that she wasn’t capable of feeling remorse.

 “Yes.
 Yes I do.”

 Sehjada was about to slap him again, but something flashed in her visage.
 She closed her eyes, and then removed her foot from him.
 Thinking it was safe to sit up, he tried, only for her to ram her foot into his chest, and then for the second time today, he took a boot to the face.

 He was getting tired of this cycle already.